Sonoma chipmunk: Color

-The Sonoma chipmunk has a total body length (including tail) ranging from 220-264mm.
-Tail length ranges from 100-126mm, hind foot (pes) length is 34-39mm, and ear flap (pinna) length is 15-19mm.
-These chipmunks have 5 black/brown stripes running the length of their body with white stripes in between.
+These chipmunks have five black/brown stripes running the length of their body with white stripes in between.
 The rest of the dorsal and ventral parts of the body range from tawny to cinnamon to gray.
 The tail is edged in white.
 The belly is grayish white.
-Sonoma chipmunks have 2 molts per year, having a summer and winter pelage.
+Sonoma chipmunks have two molts per year, having a summer and winter pelage.
 The winter pelage is generally slightly darker and duller than the summer pelage.
 N. s. alleni is smaller and darker than N. s. sonomae.
 There is no distinct sexual dimorphism.